 Further test results expected later today

-The next development will arrive later today amid further testing.
+The next development will take place later today amid further testing.
 Phillies reporter Scott Lauber reported in a tweet that Marlins president Derek Jeter said the team will remain in Philadelphia pending additional tests.

 It’s safe to assume the Marlins will not be playing for at least a few days and perhaps many more after that.
-The Phillies status is more uncertain, but will likely be clarified once their own results arrive.
+The Phillies’ status is more uncertain but likely will be clarified once their test results arrive.

 Could good news emerge from all this?

-Certainly, the Major League Baseball offices are overwhelmed with tension right now.
-If the Phillies would encounter a similar COVID outbreak, the entire National League schedule would be in serious jeopardy.
+The Major League Baseball offices are overwhelmed with tension right now.
+If the Phillies were to encounter a similar COVID outbreak, the entire National League schedule would be in serious jeopardy.

-However, if the Phillies could emerge mostly unscathed from a three-game series with a team that had a rather rampant outbreak, that news might provide some ballast to the entire season.
+However, if the Phillies emerge mostly unscathed from a three-game series with a team that had a rampant outbreak, that news might provide some ballast to the entire season.

 There is tension and uncertainty looming everywhere you look in baseball right now.

-But at press time, nothing else has changed yet.
+But at press time, nothing else has changed.
 Ten other games are still scheduled for today, all of them with betting lines posted at PA sportsbooks.
 In Pennsylvania, the Pirates are set to hold their home opener against the Milwaukee Brewers.

 So for now, baseball is safe.
 But during this unpredictable season, things could change quickly.